 State-based financial aid can help Iowa students afford the cost of college:

 - The Governor Terry E. Branstad Iowa State Fair Scholarship is a one-time award of up to $5,000 for outstanding high school seniors who have been active participants in the Iowa State Fair.

 - The All Iowa Opportunity Scholarship (AIOS) is a need-based annual disbursement for first-time college freshmen who have earned their Iowa high school diploma or GED within the last two years.

 - The Iowa Tuition Grant focuses on students attending private colleges and universities in the state and provides an annual, need-based award.

-Renewable if recipient maintains a minimum 3.25 GPA and full-time enrollment, and does not receive any other scholarship of equal or greater value.
+Renewable if recipient maintains a minimum 2.7 GPA and full-time enrollment, and does not receive any other scholarship of equal or greater value.

 - State of Iowa Board of Regents

 - Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP Iowa)

 - Iowa College Student Aid Commission